PyrokinesisStudio/python-serializer/README.md

 # python-serializer
-A small and easy-to-use library for efficiently serializing data in Python, ideal for network games.
+A small and easy-to-use library for serializing data in Python3, ideal for network games.

 **Installation**